-- After starting Cytoscape load the downloaded network file galFiltered.sif by clicking File > Import > Network from File.... - By default, the "Prefuse Force Directed Layout" is applied to organize the layout of the nodes. - Cytoscape should now look similar to the following figure:
+- After starting Cytoscape load the downloaded network file galFiltered.sif by clicking File > Import > Network > File.... - By default, the "Prefuse Force Directed Layout" is applied to organize the layout of the nodes. - Cytoscape should now look similar to this:

 Note: When the network first opens, the entire network may not be visible because of the default zoom factor used.
 To see the whole network, we can use the View > Fit Content function.